+E. Instructional Leadershi p - continued -- ---- ---------------------- ----------- ---------------

+W eig ht: 3 0% ~-0 ~ , 0

-E. Instructional Leadership - continued Weight: 30% Minimally Effective (2 pt) Ineffective (1 pt) Effective (3 pt) Highly Effective (4 pt) Rating E8 Support for students Academic supports are in Academic supports are in place Programs and activities are Coherent systems of academic and social Professional Standards place, but are inconsistent. but social supports to meet the available for students. supports are in place to meet the needs of all for Educational Leaders: needs of students are lacking.
-Coordination and alignment can students.
-Maintains a safe, caring and healthy 3, 5 be improved. learning environment.
-E9 Professional Is uninvolved in current Is somewhat knowledgeable of Demonstrates knowledge of Demonstrates knowledge and comfort with knowledge instructional programs.
-Is current instructional programs. current instructional programs, current instructional programs.
-Seeks to Professional Standards unaware of current Relies on others for and is able to discuss them.
-Seeks communicate with others how the district is information/data. for Educational Leaders: instructional issues. to learn and improve upon implementing best practices.
-Participates actively 1, 4, 6 personal and professional abilities. in professional groups and organizations for the benefit of the district.
-Category rating: Artifacts that may serve as evidence of performance in this domain: ☐ Staff evaluation calendar ☐ District performance evaluation system ☐ Curriculum □ RtI/MTSS Superintendent professional growth plan Teacher analysis of student achievement data ■ Superintendent professional development Curriculum audit ☐ Strategic plan/district-wide goals Staff development plan Professional development calendar Instructional model(s) Curriculum team agendas ■ Instructional audit ■ Documentation of instructional rounds ☐ Coaching documentation ☐ Observational data from staff ☐ Positive behavior supports/character programs If a performance goal has been established related to one of the performance indicators above, write it below: Performance Goal: Indicator: Evidence: Category rating should be reflected within the performance indicator.
-Comments by the Superintendent: Comments by Board of Education:
+Ineffective (1 pt) Minimally Effective (2 pt) Effective (3 pt) Highly Effective (4 pt) Rating -- -- -------------------- ---------------------------- ------------------ ------------------------- --------

+E8 Student attendance Attendance isn't addressed as Attendance isn't an area of Attendance is an area of focus.
+Attendance is an area of focus.
+Professional Standards a policy issue.
+Attendance focus; and therefore, student There are plans and Individual student attendance problems for Educational rates are decreasing. attendance is a matter left to interventions in place to address are addressed early and supports are Leaders: 5 itself.
+Attendance rates chronic attendance problems. put into place.
+Attendance rates are fluctuate at will.
+Attendance rates are improving being maintained at a high level. or at a high level.
+E9 Support for Students Academic supports are in Academic supports are in Programs and activities are Coherent systems of academic and Professional Standards place, but are inconsistent. place but social supports to available for students. social supports are in place to meet the for Educational meet the needs of students Coordination and alignment can needs of all students.
+Maintains a safe, Leaders: 3, 5 are lacking. be improved. caring and healthy learning environment.
+E1 Professional Is uninvolved in current Is somewhat knowledgeable Demonstrates knowledge of Demonstrates knowledge of and 0 knowledge instructional programs.
+Is of current instructional current instructional programs, comfort explaining current instructional U Professional Standards unaware of current programs.
+Relies on others for and is able to discuss them. programs.
+Participates actively in for Educational instructional issues.
+Does not information/data.
+Does not Seeks to learn and improve upon professional groups and organizations Leaders: 1, 4, 6 hold appropriate hold appropriate personal and professional for the benefit of the district and Leauers.
+1, 4, 0 superintendent certification superintendent certification abilities.
+Holds and maintains personal, professional growth.
+Holds and is not enrolled in ' , ,, but is currently enrolled in appropriate superintendent and maintains appropriate appropriate certification appropriate certification certification. superintendent certification. program. program.
+Category rating: #DIV/0!

+Artifacts that may serve as evidence of performance in this domain:

+- Staff evaluation calendar District performance evaluation system Superintendent professional growth plan Curriculum Rtl/MTSS - Superintendent professional development Teacher analysis of student achievement data Curriculum audit Strategic plan/district-wide goals - Staff development plan Professional development calendar Instructional model(s) Curriculum team agendas Instructional audit - Coaching documentation Observational data from staff Documentation of instructional rounds Positive behavior supports/character programs a performance goal has been established related to one of the performance indicators above, write it below: Performance Indicator: Goal: Evidence: Category rating should be reflected within the performa nce indicator.

+Comments by Board of Education: Comments by the Superintendent: